vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/07/042_pApamochanam/_index.md

 +++
 ## Comment
 Found also in Pāipp. i.
-Used in Kāuç.
+Used in Kāuś.
 (32. 3) with hymn 29 etc.: see that hymn.

 ## Translations